 259 The Lion, Prometheus, and the Elephant.
 A Lion bemoaned his state to Jupiter who refused to help.
 The Lion then saw an Elephant who was bothered by a Gnat.
 The Lion thought better of his state.

 260 The Wolf Admiring his Shadow.
 A Wolf thought himself special because his shadow got longer as the sun set.
 As the Wolf watched his shadow a Lion pounced on him.
 Too self absorbed!

 261 The Wolf and the Lamb.
+(No summary yet.)
 Not linked yet

 262 The Trees and the Olive.
+(The Olive declined an offer to be kind of the trees.)
 Not linked yet

 263 The Ass and the Mule.
 An ass was overloaded and asked for help.
 No help was forthcoming and the ass died.
 The other animal then had to carry the whole load.

 264 The Ass and his Fellow Traveller the Dog.
+(Dog said to throw a letter which only benefited the Ass away.)
 Not linked yet

 265 The Fowler and the Partridge.
 The Partridge begged for life from the hunter by saying he would deliver many of his fellows instead.
 The hunter would have nothing of this betrayal.